EnochAmeyaw/py4e-int/_sources/dictionaries/Exercises.rst

    :feedback_a: Try again!
 The name of the module is written with a lower case s
    :feedback_b: Correct!
 This is the correct way to initialize the string module
    :feedback_c: Try again!
 The term module is implied when importing the string module
-   :feedback_c: Try again!
+   :feedback_d: Try again!
 The name of the module is written with a lower case s and the term module is implied when importing the string module

    Which of the following is the correct way to initialize the string module?